onmyway133/EasyAnchor/README.md

 ## Build quickly with Builder

+Well, `Anchor` is for making `constraints` between 2 views.
+If you want to make `constraints` for multiple views at once, you can use multiple `Anchor`.
+There are some tasks that you do often, let `Builder` help you.
+These method below use `Builder` under the hood

 **Anchors** has a set of builders to help you avoid repetitive tasks and build UIs quickly 😎

 #### Apply